TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

 ### X-GINCO

+All models that were not used in a zero-shot scenario were trained on the train split of the [X-GENRE dataset](https://huggingface.co/datasets/TajaKuzman/X-GENRE-text-genre-dataset) which comprises manually-annotated instances in Slovenian and English language.
+The models are evaluated on a multilingual test dataset that comprises instances in Albanian, Catalan, Croatian, Greek, Icelandic, Macedonian, Maltese, Slovenian, Turkish, and Ukrainian, which means that for all languages except Slovenian the models are evaluated in a zero-shot cross-lingual scenario.

 Performance of the models on the multilingual test dataset:

 | Model               | Test Dataset   |   Macro F1 |   Micro F1 | Epochs   | Learning Rate   |